BetaSolo/Surakarta-AI-Core/README.md

-# Surakarta AI
+# Surakarta AI Core

-Some implementations of AI for playing Surakarta chess by MaxXing.
+Some implementations of AI for playing Surakarta chess.

 ## Directories